We value your privacy

-EPA CODE OF PRACTICE CHANGES 2021
+EPA CODE OF PRACTICE 2021

 Main changes of the 2021 Code of Practice

-The Environmental Protection Agency (EPA) is responsible for protecting and improving the environment
+The Environmental Protection Agency (EPA) is responsible for protecting and enhancing Ireland’s environment as a vital national asset.
+Its work is focused across three core areas: regulation, knowledge, and advocacy.

-What does the 2021 Code of Practice change?
+What Does the 2021 Code of Practice Change?

 The new disposal routes